 Within the Snapshot Report, we first give a look at the homepage content for your clients website.
-This will show if key business information if found on your clients website.
+This will show if key business information is found on your client's website.
 Having easy access to this information creates a smooth page experience for visitors and is essential when it comes to search engine ranking.

 Snapshot Report Website Performance